rutabakhda/stance-classification/python/same-side-classification/stance-prediction/README.md

   - Create ```torchtext_data``` folder.
   - Install all necessary libraries.
   - Run the file.
-  - *Note: it needs a good processor to run the model well.*
+  - *Note: it needs a good processor / GPU to run the model well.*

-The result of task is discussed in this [presentation](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/presentations/2019-10-18).
+The result of task is discussed in this [presentation](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/blob/master/presentations/2019-10-18/Final%20Presentation.pdf).